blog

 LONGEVITY — “It has to last the life of the vehicle.”

 Even small details like emblems and logos are more secure with adhesive films than with fasteners, which often result in rattling due to road vibrations.
-Foam anti-vibration tapes solve this problem and remain safely adhered over the full operational life of the vehicle.
+Automotive foam anti-vibration tapes solve this problem and remain safely adhered to over the full operational life of the vehicle.

 RESIDUE — “There can’t be any residue when it’s removed.”